 Hi!
 I’m an accidental scientist residing in the beautiful pacific northwest.
-I thought I was going to be an art teacher, and then a little bit of life happened…and here I am!
+I thought I was going to be an art teacher, and then some life happened…and here I am!
 Here’s a little bit about how I got here.

 Right after high school, I scored a pretty sweet gig as a courier for a private pathology lab in Kansas City, Missouri.
 As a courier for the lab, I got to drive all over the city to various medical client locations and pick up body parts.
 Yep.
 I drove body parts all over the city.
 I did that for a little while, and loved getting a glimpse of the parts I was picking up from time to time as I brought them back to the lab.
 I remember watching my first leg dissection.
 At first, it was soooo gross!
 But over time, I became more and more intrigued.
 When a position opened in the lab for an assistant, I moved in.
 I totally attacked that job, and even started being able to assist with autopsies.
 I loved it so much, I decided I was going to do some science and get my butt to college.